dzhv/FileRenamer/README.md

 Sounds familiar?
-Well fear no more, as this simple program helps you deal with this issue.
+Fear no more, as this simple program helps you deal with this issue.
 It takes a folder and renames all of the files in it by a timestamp of the file's creation date.